IanESmith/static-website/Services/cdmp/notes.md

 ## Release 1.1

 ### What is blocking us
-No much, ie nearly ready to go live.
-Some of the OAT scope doesnt look quite right for Release 1 but thats more a discussion than a blocker
+Bit worried that TDSC dont seem to have their resources (on both CDP and ABC) working to an agreed and coherent test approach.
+So, we're asking them to ensure this is visible, understood and agreed by both teams in the coming days

 ### Just done
-- been given 'Authority to Operate' and Accreditation
-- GDS have approved our Spend Control
-- had CSOC agree to onboard CDP by 5th April (with a short term process agreed to cover the days from go-live to then)
-- worked with the ABC team to test connectivity usng preproduction
+- completed all the operational preparation for going live at the end of March
+- provided the Production environment to store live ABC flight data

 ### About to do/doing
-- completing all the operational preparation for going live at the end of March
+- close Release 1.1

 ## Release 2

 ### Just done
-- installed the Hardware Security Modules (ie racked and cabled) into HODC1 and 2
-- completed our test strategy (covering functional, security, performance, infrastructure)
-- as part of our suite of dashboards reports, we've created the [blockers report](https://collaboration.homeoffice.gov.uk/display/CDP/Blockers)
+- continued working on the ingestion pipeline, query and CRUD functionality
+- procured and configured 2 laptops to use as a 'break glass' solution in case of live incidents

 ### About to do/doing
 - clarify the user needs for ABC Release 2
 - completing the Hardware Security Modules commissioning
-- procure 2 laptops to use as a 'break glass' solution in case of live incidents
 - recruiting an analyst (to look for benefits, savings opportunities for the CDP) and a tech 'ambassador' (someone who can share what we are doing across the HO and work with other teams to leverage solutions benefitting both CDP and their own products
 - complete the programme health check questionairre and invite ABC, HMPO and CDP folk to submit their responses
 - publish and share the roadmap for 2018 showing all our deliverables for ABC, HMPO and CDP
-- publish the test strategy
+- have TDSC complete and publish their test strategy (covering functional, security, performance, infrastructure) and what the split/share /overlap between CDP and its tenants is

 ### Things to be aware off
- - CDP and ABC due to go live by the end of March
   - We havnt had the time to finish a suite of reports to provide automatic programme and project status (ie live from jira) including all milestones, risks/issues and dependencies but we'll get there.
 Done the blockers tho!

 [Click here for metrics](metrics2.html)